Comilla Modern High School: History

 The school, in the centre of Comilla, was established in 1992.
-The school was established in 155 sotok area.
+The school was established in 155 satak area.
 The official study session was started in 1993.
-Adv.
-Afzal Khan is the founder of the school.
-He is also founder of Afzal Khan Jalua Para Girls High School and 15 others school, College and Mosque.

 Initially the school conducted only one shift.
 From 1997 two shifts were introduced: morning and day.
 Presently morning shift is for girls' and day shift is for boys'.
 Each shift is headed by an assistant head master.
 5,123 students are studying in the school with 112 teachers.
 The number of teachers in morning shift are 54 and in day shift are 60.
 Morning shift starts in 7:00 am up to 12:00 pm then day shift continues in 12.30 pm up to 5.30 pm.

 Facilities

 The school has three academic buildings, an administrative building.
 There is a field in the school arena.
 Other facilities include workshop, auditorium, canteen, and library.
 There are fifty teachers and twenty staff.
 The school has two laboratories.

 The uniform is for boys; a white shirt with navy blue full trousers and white shoes and for girls; navy blue kameez with white shalwar and white shoes.
 The school monogram is printed on the shirt pocket.

 Usually students are admitted in class 6.
 Admission can be considered in other classes if a vacancy is available or if someone is transferred from some other government school.
 The admission test is usually taken in the first week of January.